balladaniel/leaflet-dataclassification/README.md

 - `reverseColorRamp <boolean>`: if true, reverses the chosen color ramp, both in symbology on map and legend colors.
 Useful when you found a great looking colorramp (green to red), but would prefer reversed colors to match visual implications about colors: green implies positive, red implies negative phenomena. (default: false)
 - `middlePointValue <number>`: adjust boundary value of middle classes (only when classifying into even classes).
 Useful for symmetric classification of diverging data around 0.
 Only use a value within the range of the two middle classes.
 - `legendTitle <string>`: legend header (usually a description of visualized data, with a unit of measurement).
 HTML-markdown and styling allowed.
 To hide header, set this as ''. (by default it inherits target attribute field name, on which the classification is based on)
-- `classRounding <integer>`: class boundary value rounding to a decimal place (default: 0 for whole numbers), set -1 to disable rounding
+- `classRounding <integer>`: round class boundary values to a decimal place (default: 0 for whole numbers), set -1 to disable rounding